These FAQs and data dictionary terms relate to the COVID-19 surveillance dashboard.

 - Resident status – Finally, not all people hospitalized in Marin County hospitals will be counted as hospitalizations among Marin County residents.
 CDPH daily census data can include out of county residents that are not counted in our cumulative hospitalizations (this is Marin County residents only).
 For example, if someone who lives outside of Marin County was hospitalized at MarinHealth, Novato or Sutter they would be captured in the CDPH census (helping us understand hospital capacity), but not counted in cumulative hospitalization (helps us understand severity of COVID-19 spread in Marin County).
 Likewise, if a Marin resident was hospitalized in another county, that hospitalization would be counted towards the total hospitalizations but would not be reflected in the daily census.

-- Quality Assurance – MarinHHS actively engages in QI efforts to insure COVID-19 data is being accurately reported to the public.
+- Quality Assurance – MarinHHS actively engages in QI efforts to ensure COVID-19 data is being accurately reported to the public.
 On occasion this may mean that data needs to be updated to reflect new guidance or to address any data entry errors.

 |Newly reported cases||New cases represent newly identified cases since yesterday’s reporting (Marin County residents only, does not include San Quentin inmates)|